 Don’t be put off by worries about the liabilities that holding and using data brings, because all companies must put in place policies and practices to ensure compliance with data regulations.
-Yet data-driven companies do not stop there: they make that essential good governance a foundation on which to build a corporate culture that nurtures processes to support all those using the data.
+Yet data-driven companies do not stop there: they make that essential good governance a foundation on which to build a corporate culture that nurtures processes to support all those using data.

-This is where the committed leadership I mentioned can have a real impact.
+This is where the committed leadership I mentioned earlier can have a real impact.
 Experienced leaders understand that when data is properly handled, it can position and maintain their organization ahead of competitors.
 Data-driven companies are faster, more profitable, leaner, and more competitive.
 In the maritime sector, this offers huge potential, not least because so few are capturing this potential.

 This is not a passing phase.
 Like the advent of the internet and the World Wide Web, there was a period of transition to reach today’s reality that no business could survive without emails and websites.
 So, too, with becoming data-driven: eventually, all companies will have to work this way if they want to expand their services, product lines, profitability and sustainability.

-Start that journey and follow it to its destination.
+It's time to start that journey and follow it to its destination.
 If not now, then when?